Oyinfunke/Apex-Code-Snippets-Salesforce/README.md

 # Apex-Code-Snippets-Salesforce
-These repo contains useful Apex codes that are reusable.
+This repo contains useful Apex codes that are reusable.